Wivenhoe Town F.C.: History

 In 1977–78 the club bought a carrot field on Broad Lane the outskirts of Wivenhoe for £2,500 to move back to the town, having most recently been playing at the University of Essex in nearby Colchester.
 The following season they won the Premier Division, and were promoted to the Essex Senior League.
 After finishing runners-up three times in seven seasons, the club were promoted to Division Two North of the Isthmian League at the end of the 1985–86 season.
 In 1987–88 they won the title, and were promoted to Division One, also winning the Essex Senior Trophy.

 In 1989–90 the club won Division One, accumulating 100 points, and were promoted to the Premier Division.
 A new record attendance of 1,992 was set for the visit of Runcorn in the FA Trophy.
 In 1993–94 the club experience financial difficulties, needing to raise £150,000 to buy back the ground and finished bottom of the Premier Division and were relegated.
 A second successive relegation followed.
 In 2004 the club switched to the Division One East of the Southern League.
 In 2005–06 they reached the play-off final, but lost 2–1 to Stamford.
 The following season they were transferred back to Division One of the Isthmian League.
 In 2007–08 they finished bottom of the league, and were relegated to the Premier Division of the Eastern Counties League.

 During the 2008–09 season former West Ham player Julian Dicks was appointed manager, but he resigned in June 2009.
 In 2009–10 the club finished bottom of the Premier Division with only eight points, but avoided relegation after two clubs (Harwich & Parkeston and King's Lynn reserves) withdrew from the league and one club (Needham Market) were promoted.
 However, they were relegated to Division One at the end of the 2014–15 season.
 The following season they won Division One and were promoted back to the Premier Division.
 However, in 2017–18 Wivenhoe finished bottom of the Premier Division and were relegated to Division One South.

+Ground

+The club moved to their current home of Broad Lane in 1978, following time at a number of grounds, including Claude Watchman's Meadow, Vine Farm, Broomfield, Spion Kop and the King George V Playing Fields.